matchmore/documentation/geomatching.md

 Topics are uniquely identified by a string specified when publishing or subscribing to a topic.
 Publishers and subscribers are asynchronous:
 * a publisher can publish a message without any subscribers on that particular topic, but later when a `Subscription` is created on that topic and when the ranges overlap there will be a match;
-* subscribers can listen on topics that don’t have publishers yet, similarly if a `Publication` is created later on and if both zones overlap there will be a match;
+* subscribers can listen on topics that don't have publishers yet, similarly if a `Publication` is created later on and if both zones overlap there will be a match;
 * arbitrarily many subscribers can match with a single publication published on a topic;
 * the other way around is also possible, many publishers can match with a single subscriber on a topic.
 In other words, Matchmore topics handle one-to-many, many-to-one, and many-to-many relationships.